Turning your passion into a business

 For John, the importance of being online is driven by the fact we live in a digital age – when people have a need for a product, they search for it online.
 That means if you’re not online, then you can’t be found by a huge number of potential customers.

 “My customers expect me to be online.
 Everybody is online these days.
 Anybody that doesn’t have a website for their business is not doing their business well.
 The first thing you do is go online and do a search for that specific idea or category.
 It would be stupid for me to not have a website,” John said.

 But with all businesses clamouring to grab a slice of the online market place, it’s also important to stand out.

 “My website is different to others because I look at everybody else’s to make sure that I am not doing what they are doing.
 So I try and set mine apart, even down to how I stage my mannequins.
 People do them on models heads – I don’t.
 I do all of mine on mannequins – to set myself apart and be different,” John said.

 John also makes sure his product itself is suitably different from what his competitors produce – he has a strong focus on 3D technology and printing and is even looking at introducing wearable technology in a future collection.

 So what would John say to anyone who is planning on following his example and turning their passion into a business?

 “The advice I would give somebody setting up a business would be do your research first of all.
 Make sure that what you sell people want.
 Secondly, make sure you get a website because it doesn’t matter what you’re offering or selling; you need to let people know who you are and why you’re actually selling it,” he said.

 Ready to start your own business?
-You can search for your perfect domain name here.
+You can register your domain name right now.